 A question without a totally clear answer.
 This mostly relates to those arriving by car, as public transport users already know when they are arriving.
 Overall the queues won’t be anything like last year, but there will of course be a fairly long wait at the busiest times.

 Those arriving on Wednesday should find a fairly smooth operation, regardless of arrival time.
-Entry will be mostly via West Gate, with the option to walk over to North Gate as an overflow if it gets busy.
-You will be instructed by staff after parking up to use the North Gate if necessary.
-You will be parked in Purple.
+Entry will be mostly via West Gate (public transport) or East Gate (Cars).
+Boomtown Springs enter by the North Gate.

-After last years mayhem with queues on Thursday, a lot of people are planning to turn up very early.
-It’s kind of a flawed logic because the queues last year were actually mostly focused at the West Gate, which is primarily for public transport and drop off.
-Those arriving by car on Thursday this year will almost certainly be parking in the new White car parks, and entering at the newly located East Gate.
-The new East Gate will exclusively serve only the car parks.
+After 2017s mayhem with queues on Thursday, a lot of people are planning to turn up very early.
+It’s kind of a flawed logic because the queues in 2017 were actually mostly focused at the West Gate, which is primarily for public transport and drop off.
+Those arriving by car on Thursday this year will almost certainly be parking in the White car parks, and entering at the newly located East Gate.

 If all this talk of gates and car parks is confusing you please check out my Boomtown Map.